Max Kepler Preview, Player Props: Twins vs. Pirates

 - The 8.7 strikeouts per nine innings compiled by the Pirates pitching staff ranks 15th in MLB.

-- The Pirates' 4.60 team ERA ranks 24th across all MLB pitching staffs.
+- The Pirates' 4.61 team ERA ranks 22nd among all MLB pitching staffs.

+- Pirates pitchers combine to surrender 138 total home runs at a rate of 1.1 per game (to rank 11th in baseball).

-- Jackson (0-0) gets the start for the Pirates, his second of the season.
+- Keller tries for his 10th win when he gets the start for the Pirates, his 26th of the season.
+He is 9-8 with a 4.27 ERA and 161 strikeouts in 149 2/3 innings pitched.

-- His last appearance was on Sunday against the Cincinnati Reds, when the right-hander went 3 2/3 innings, surrendering three earned runs while giving up five hits.
+- In his most recent outing on Sunday against the Cincinnati Reds, the righty went six innings, giving up one earned run while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.